nuhkoca/pickyup-assessment/README.md

 ### Description of the problems and solutions

 1. Bottom Navigation View was overlapping RecyclerView's items.
 That is why **56dp**(Bottom Navigation View height) padding was used for the ViewPager which holds Fragments.
-[Link](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/res/layout/activity_main.xml#L17)
+[Link to solution](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/res/layout/activity_main.xml#L17)
 2. Snackbar was insisting to placed in front of the Bottom Navigation View and it was fixed using **56dp-~170px with drop shadow**(Bottom Navigation View height) margin bottom.
-[Link](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/java/com/upday/shutterdemo/pickyup/utils/SnackbarUtils.java#L69)
+[Link to solution](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/java/com/upday/shutterdemo/pickyup/utils/SnackbarUtils.java#L69)
 3. App used to close when back pressed even if search bar is not empty.
 This is because **Custom SearchView** was created and query checking mechanism was implemented when back pressed.
 If search bar is not empty, in first backpresses, SearchView gets collapsed and cleaned then app is closed.
-[Link](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/java/com/upday/shutterdemo/pickyup/ui/MainActivity.java#L182)
+[Link to solution](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/java/com/upday/shutterdemo/pickyup/ui/MainActivity.java#L182)
 4. Query used to not preserve its state in case of screen rotation and users had to re-type their queries.
 Therefore **saveInstanceState** was implemented.
-[Link](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/java/com/upday/shutterdemo/pickyup/ui/images/ImagesFragment.java#L310)
+[Link to solution](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/java/com/upday/shutterdemo/pickyup/ui/images/ImagesFragment.java#L310)
 5. In very first run, app was crashing due to the fact that **onSharedPreferenceChanged** method was called even if values have their existing ones.
 A logic that controls first run was developed and the crash is avoided.
 Please note, this might be a temporary solution.
-[Link](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/java/com/upday/shutterdemo/pickyup/ui/images/ImagesFragment.java#L335)
+[Link to solution](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/java/com/upday/shutterdemo/pickyup/ui/images/ImagesFragment.java#L335)
 6. Images on WebView were too big and it was fixed by a couple of code block.
-[Link](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/java/com/upday/shutterdemo/pickyup/ui/WebViewActivity.java#L74)
+[Link to solution](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/main/java/com/upday/shutterdemo/pickyup/ui/WebViewActivity.java#L74)
 7. Sometimes accessing to resources in unit tests is too hard.
 In this case, Mockito jumps in!
 I was able to fix resource access by its @Mock annotation which imitates context and so on integrating when and thenReturn methods.
-[Link](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/test/java/com/upday/shutterdemo/pickyup/EmailValidatorTest.java#L35)
+[Link to solution](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/test/java/com/upday/shutterdemo/pickyup/EmailValidatorTest.java#L35)
 8. Accessing to static or final classes in unit test is kinda torture.
 Since I need to access to some of static and final classes to test RxJava, Observable and Observers, I had to use the power of PowerMock!
-[Link](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/test/java/com/upday/shutterdemo/pickyup/ShutterstockAPITest.java#L37)
+[Link to solution](https://github.com/nuhkoca/pickyup-assessment/blob/master/app/src/test/java/com/upday/shutterdemo/pickyup/ShutterstockAPITest.java#L37)
 9. No more issue! :)

 ### Reasoning technical choices